aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

 ## Key features

-* Auto capture cold start as annotation, and responses or full exceptions as metadata
+* Auto capture cold start and service name as annotations, and responses or full exceptions as metadata
 * Auto-disable when not running in AWS Lambda environment
 * Support tracing functions via decorators, middleware, and manual instrumentation
 * Support tracing AWS SDK v2 and v3 via AWS X-Ray SDK for Node.js